ibexa/documentation-user/docs/content_management/block_reference.md

 ## Last purchased block

 Showcases a list of recently purchased products from PIM.
-Keep track of recent sales and improve product visibility.
+Helps keep track of recent sales and improve product visibility.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.